-The temporary events works include the erection of Heras fencing around the event sites for Irvin's Funfairs, Moonwalk, BHF London to Brighton Bike Ride, Luna Cinema, Race for Life/Pretty Muddy, Skyline London to Brighton Bike Ride, Colourscape and Oktoberfest.
-Structures inside include event stages, funfair rides, marquees, gazebos, concession stands, event gantries, toilets and welfare facilities, back of house cabins and plant enclosures.
+The temporary event works include the erection of Heras fencing around the event sites.

+Structures inside event boundaries include event stages, funfair rides, marquees, gazebos, concession stands, event gantries, toilets and welfare facilities, back of house cabins and plant enclosures.
 Ground protection will be in the form of trackway to mitigate the impacts of any vehicle movement.

-Temporary fences and structures for the BHF London to Brighton Bike Ride, Luna Cinema and Colourscape were all granted common land consent in the preceding year, in 2022 COM/3293941 (hereafter known as "the 2022 Decision").
+Temporary fences and structures for the BHF London to Brighton Bike Ride and Colourscape were granted common land consent in 2022, COM/3293941 (hereafter known as "the 2022 Decision").